epowers234/epowers234/README.md

 ## I'm a Student, Researcher, and Basic Data Scientist!

 - ☘️  I am a senior studying Biochemistry and Data Science at the University of Notre Dame.
+- 🧬  I want to pursue my PhD in Cancer Biology after graduation.
 - 🧑‍🧑‍🧒‍🧒  I am currently learning about the basics of Data Science and the importance of remembering social structures and biases in data analysis.
 - 🥅  Goals for 2025: I want to be more confident in applying my coding abilities to individual projects.
 - 🪸  Please reach out if you have any questions!